English Field at Union Park

 An eight-foot wooden outfield fence and a new net backstop behind the plate were installed in 2005.
 The previous spring, a new scoreboard and message center were added along with additional landscaping and a concrete patio behind the stands.

 Prior to the 2004 season, a new lighting system was installed.
 The Hokies played their first baseball game under the lights in Blacksburg on April 28 of that year, defeating VMI, 8-0.

 A permanent press box was completed in January of 1997.
-The two-story building located at the top of the stands behind home plate provides a working area for game operations workers and media, as well as two broadcast booths.
-It also houses a concession stand and restrooms, and a brand-new sound system that was installed in 2008.
+The two-story building located at the top of the stands behind home plate provides a working area for game operations workers and media members, as well as two broadcast booths.
+It also houses the concession stand and restrooms, and a brand-new sound system that was installed in 2008.
 The press box was equipped with new windows in January of 2010.

 E.R.
 English, a native of Altavista, Va., played as an offensive and defensive guard on Virginia Tech football teams from 1930-33 and graduated from Virginia Tech in 1934.
 English contributed to Tech athletics for more than 50 years and was one of the founders of The Student Aid Association in 1949.
 He served as president of that organization two of its first three years.
 English received the most outstanding alumni award at Tech in 1984.

-The Hokies opened play at their new home with a 7-2 victory against George Mason University on March 22, 1989, and went on to post a 17-7 home record during their first season in the facility.
-Heading into the 2012 season, Tech's 23-year mark at English Field is 381 wins, 201 losses and three ties.
+The Hokies opened play at their new home with a 7-2 victory against George Mason on March 22, 1989, and went on to post a 17-7 home record during their first season in the facility.

 Prior to the opening of English Field, Tech played its home baseball games at Tech Park, where it compiled a 431-122-1 record over 34 seasons.